-Cut Exterior Vent Location
+Cut the Exterior Vent Location

 Bring your round vent (for walls) or vent cap (for roofs).
-Also bring your reciprocating saw, cordless drill, pencil and silicone caulk.
+Also bring your reciprocating saw, cordless drill, pencil, and silicone caulk.
 Situate the round vent or vent cap across the locator hole.
 With the pencil, scribe a circle where the vent or cap will fit.

-Cut Interior Opening for Fan
+Cut the Interior Opening for the Bathroom Fan

-Use the stud finder to locate the joists in the bathroom ceiling and lightly mark with a pencil.
+From below, use the stud finder to locate the joists in the bathroom ceiling and lightly mark with a pencil.

-If the fan comes with a paper template, use this to mark the intended location of the fan in the ceiling.
+If the fan comes with a paper template, use the template to mark the intended location of the fan in the ceiling.
 If there is no template, use the metal fan housing itself (leave the fan assembly out for now).
 Many bathroom fans screw directly to the side of the joist.
 If so, place the template or housing parallel to a joist when making the cut lines.

-Attach Fan to Joist
+Attach the Bathroom Fan to the Joist

+Access the attic and bring your light, cordless drill, screws, and bathroom fan housing.
 Place the fan in the cut-out hole so that the bottom edge of the fan is flush with the bottom of the ceiling drywall.
 You will need a partner for this step, as you cannot see the ceiling from this position.

-If you cannot use the side of a joist for attachment, your fan may come with suspension brackets.
+Screw the fan into the side of the joists with the cordless drill.
+If you cannot use the side of a joist as an attachment point, your fan may come with suspension brackets.
 If not, you can purchase these separately.
-They will allow the fan to be suspended in a position that is not adjacent to a joist.
+Brackets will allow the fan to be suspended in a position that is not adjacent to a joist.

-Route Fan to Outside
+Route the Bathroom Fan to the Exterior

-Attach Fan to Housing
+Attach the Bathroom Fan to the Housing

 Attach the fan grille to the face of the housing.
-Turn circuit breaker back on.
+Turn the circuit breaker back on.
 Return to the bathroom and test the fan by turning on the switch.